Guide·May 3, 2026·12 min read

 GDS Link

-GDS Link is an enterprise decisioning platform with a strong foothold in tier-1 Philippine banks and large regional lenders.
-The product is mature, deeply configurable, and backed by professional services teams that know the local regulatory environment.
+GDS Link is an enterprise decisioning platform with a strong foothold in tier-1 banks and large regional lenders.
+The product is mature, deeply configurable, and backed by professional services teams.
 For a large bank with a dedicated IT organization and a six-figure annual technology budget, GDS Link is a credible choice.

 Best for Tier-1 banks, large NBFCs with internal IT teams and dedicated implementation budget

-Where it falls short Enterprise sales cycle (months), no SMB pricing, professional-services-led delivery required
+Where it falls short Enterprise sales cycle (months), professional-services-led delivery required

 Pricing posture Not published; six-figure annual ranges are typical

-Where GDS Link falls short for mid-market lenders: the implementation model assumes you have a project manager, a business analyst, and a vendor integration team.
+Where GDS Link falls short for leaner credit teams: the implementation model assumes you have a project manager, a business analyst, and a vendor integration team.
 If you don’t have those resources, you’ll spend more on implementation than on the license.
 The activation timeline is measured in quarters, not weeks.

 We don’t chase the tier-1 bank segment.
 GDS Link and CRIF own it, and they’re good at it.
 Our wedge is the lender that needs enterprise-grade decisioning without an enterprise-grade IT department.